-Dividends paid by a French corporation to non-residents of France are generally subject to French withholding tax at a rate (i) aligned on the standard corporate income tax rate set forth in Article 219-I of the FTC for financial years beginning January 1, 2020, for payments benefitting legal persons who are not French tax residents (i.e. 28% for financial years beginning on or after January 1, 2020, 26.5% for financial years beginning on or after January 1, 2022), and (ii) equal to 12.8% for payments benefitting individuals who are not French tax residents.
+Dividends paid by a French corporation to non-residents of France are generally subject to French withholding tax at a rate (i) aligned on the standard corporate income tax rate set forth in Article 219-I of the FTC for financial years beginning January 1, 2022, for payments benefitting legal persons who are not French tax residents (i.e. 25% for financial years beginning on or after January 1, 2022), and (ii) equal to 12.8% for payments benefitting individuals who are not French tax residents.
 Dividends paid by a French corporation in a non-cooperative State or territory, as defined in Article 238-0 A of the FTC, will generally be subject to French withholding tax at a rate of 75%.
 However, eligible U.S. holders entitled to Treaty benefits under the "Limitation on Benefits" provision contained in the Treaty who are U.S. residents, as defined pursuant to the provisions of the Treaty, will not be subject to the above-mentioned withholding tax rates, but may be subject to the withholding tax at a reduced rate (as described below).